PCIe Data Capture

 High-resolution sensors can generate data rates that require FPGA pre-processing to reduce their output to something that a host computer can capture and process.
 If the post-FPGA data rate exceeds about 40 Gb/sec, moving that data into the host requires specialized solutions.

-This white paper covers the Data Capture component of BittWare’s High-Speed Data Capture and Recorder projects.
+This white paper covers the Data Capture component of BittWare’s High-Speed Data Capture and Recorder concepts.
 We explain some of the techniques used to achieve sustained 100 Gb/s capture into host DDR4 over a PCIe bus.

-This reference design’s goal is achieving 100 Gb/s out of the FPGA and into a motherboard where customers can process that data using many CPU cores.
-It moves data from the XUP-P3R FPGA card over PCIe and the CPU to the host DDR4.
+This concept’s goal is achieving 100 Gb/s out of the FPGA and into a motherboard where customers can process that data using many CPU cores.
+It moves data from the FPGA card over PCIe and the CPU to the host DDR4.
 There are optional components to record to persistent memory (requiring a dedicated CPU for this task) and adding a second PCIe for capturing 200 Gb/s to DDR4 using two CPUs.

-The Data Capture reference design is available on the BittWare Developer website for customers with Xilinx-based products.
+The Data Capture concept is available on the BittWare Developer website for customers with Xilinx-based products.
 It consumes 12% of the Xilinx Virtex UltraScale+ VU9P FPGA.
 Adapting the project to another BittWare UltraScale+ card is relatively easy for customers to do themselves.
 BittWare plans to port this IP into Intel Agilex and Achronix SpeedSter7t FPGAs.

 Theoretically PCIe Gen 3 can transfer 985 MB/s per lane.
 For 16x that means 15.760 GB/s (126 Gb/s) in each direction—well over our 100 Gb/s goal.
 However, there are layers of protocol as well as buffer management along the path.
 An excellent academic paper that explores this is Understanding PCIe performance for end host networking by Rolf Neugebauer.